Crash of a Ford 4 in Billings: 2 killed

 Circumstances:

-Owned by H. W. Robinson, the three engine aircraft was on its way to be delivered to Star Airlines.
+The three engine airplane was on delivery flight to Star Airlines.
 En route, the left engine failed, forcing the pilot to attempt an emergency landing.
-On final, the aircraft hit a tree and crashed.
-While the pilot was seriously injured, the aircraft was destroyed.
+The aircraft hit a tree and crashed.
+The pilot was seriously injured and the aircraft was destroyed.

 Probable cause: